-- 13.3.1 Reporting institutions are required to verify the identity of the customer and beneficial owner before, or during the course of establishing business relationship or conducting transaction for occasional customers. - 13.3.2 In certain circumstances where the ML/TF risks are assessed as low and verification is not possible at the point of establishing the business relationship, the reporting institution may complete verification after the establishment of the business relationship to allow some flexibilities for its customer and beneficial owner to furnish the relevant documents.

-- 13.3.3 Where delayed verification applies, the following conditions must be satisfied: - (a) this occurs as soon as reasonably practicable; - (b) the delay is essential so as not to interrupt the reporting institution's normal conduct of business; - (c) the ML/TF risks are effectively managed; and - (d) there is no suspicion of ML/FT risks. - 13.3.4 The term "reasonably practicable" under Paragraph 13.3.3(a) shall not be later than ten working days or any other period specified by Labuan FSA. - 13.3.5 Reporting institutions are required to adopt risk management procedures relating to the conditions under which the customer may utilise the business relationship prior to verification, and procedures to mitigate or address risk of delayed verification. - 13.3.6 The measures that reporting institutions may take to manage such risks of delayed verification may include limiting the number, types and/or amount of transactions that can be performed.
+- 13.3.1 Reporting institutions are required to verify the identity of the customer and beneficial owner and beneficiary before, or during the course of establishing business relationship. - 13.3.2 In certain circumstances where the ML/TF risks are assessed as low and verification is not possible at the point of establishing the business relationship, the reporting institution may complete verification after the establishment of the business relationship to allow some flexibility for its customer and beneficial owner to furnish the relevant documents. - 13.3.3 Where delayed verification applies, the following conditions must be satisfied: - (a) this occurs as soon as reasonably practicable; - (b) the delay is essential so as not to interrupt the reporting institution's normal conduct of business; - (c) the ML/TF risks are effectively managed; and - (d) there is no suspicion of ML/FT risks. - 13.3.4 The term "reasonably practicable" under Paragraph13.3.3(a) shall not be later than ten working days or any other period specified by Labuan FSA. - 13.3.5 Reporting institutions are required to adopt risk management procedures relating to the conditions under which the customer may utilise the business relationship prior to verification, and procedures to mitigate or address risk of delayed verification. - 13.3.6 Reporting institutions are required to document the rationale and procedures concerning the conditions under which the customer may utilise the business relationship prior to verification.